SwapMarket/usdt/README.md

 To prove available reserves, UTXO balances are fetched from a third party explorer (blockstream.info).
 Your deposit address is derived from a private/blinding key pair.
 These keys, along with your funding TxId and Vout are added to the available UTXOs.
 This ensures automatic refund in an unlikely event that the purchased asset is no longer available (some other user purchased all or most of it while your trade was pending).

-Once the deposit address is displayed, your withdrawal will be automatically performed by the web app and is not conditional on the backend.
+Once the deposit address is displayed, your withdrawal will be performed by the web app and is not conditional on the backend.
 Its source code is intentionally minimalistic with most action happening in index.ts.
 The deployment to GitHub Pages has provenance attestation.
 A technical person should have no problem to prove to himself that the whole process is trustless.

 - How private is this?